Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Thanh niênBáo Thanh niên18/07/2025

-The patient was taken to the emergency room at Nam Sai Gon International General Hospital about 40 minutes after being stung by a bee.
-Taking a medical history, the patient said that while exercising near his home, he was suddenly stung by a swarm of wasps.
+The patient was taken to the emergency room at Nam Saigon International General Hospital approximately 40 minutes after being stung by bees.
+Upon taking the patient's medical history, it was revealed that while exercising near their home, they were suddenly stung by a swarm of wasps.

 On July 18, specialist doctor Lai Thanh Tan (Intensive Care - Emergency Department, Nam Saigon International General Hospital) said that the patient was admitted to the hospital in a state of grade 3 anaphylactic shock, with complications of acute liver failure, acute kidney failure, acute respiratory failure and rhabdomyolysis, which would be life-threatening if not treated promptly.

-Quickly, the patient is given intensive measures such as continuous blood filtration, mechanical ventilation, multi-organ support, hemodynamic support ( medical interventions to maintain or improve a patient's blood flow and blood pressure when the circulatory system is not working effectively) and infection control.
+Quickly, the patient is applied intensive measures such as continuous blood filtration, mechanical ventilation, multi-organ support, hemodynamic support ( medical interventions to maintain or improve the patient's blood flow and blood pressure when the circulatory system is not working effectively) and infection control.

 After 10 days of intensive treatment, the patient was conscious, had the endotracheal tube removed, was transferred to a regular room and was discharged from the hospital.